 I’ve tried to set out my blog so that those battling infertility can, hopefully, find a safety net of support, care and shared experiences, without having to plough through other, possibly hard to read, posts.
-To get straight to the infertility pieces I’d suggest starting here and following the links at the end of each article.
-There’s also a specific infertility tab, chapter and a general search function too.
+To get straight to the infertility pieces, you’re in the right place and I’d suggest following the links at the end of each article.
+There are also specific category tabs which will take you directly to all posts relating to infertility and IVF, a general search function and a resources page.

 I experienced shame and guilt and grief, at the hands of infertility and, wrongly, spent years convincing myself that worth is directly linked to procreation.
 It’s not.
 Fertile, or not, mother to many, or not: We are all worthy.
 Just because our lives have taken unplanned turns and have differing outcomes, to the ones I imagine we all, ambitiously manufactured for our future, doesn’t mean it’s a disappointment.